April 6-8, 2018

 A few single rooms are available before January 31, 2018 for $1995.These rooms will be filled on a first-come, first serve basis.
 Single room rate after February 1, 2018 - $2095.

-This workshop is limited to 22 participants.
+This workshop is limited to 22 participants, early registration is encouraged.

 CME Credits: Up to 6 hours AMA PRA Category 1 Credit™.